Airstream Basecamp travel trailer. Credit: Lauren Braden

 Ready to give it a try?

-Got a trailer, or want to rent one and give it a crack?
+Got a trailer or a camper van or want to rent one and give it a crack?
 We've laid out three trailer-friendly camping road trips from Seattle to jump-start your RV adventures.
 Plus, on the last page, find local outlets that rent camping trailers so get going.